petrbouda/petrbouda.github.io/pages/memory-in-jvm-process.md

 information directly from Java, and using Springboot framework and implementing some graphs.

-The most used way to get some information is using `Platform MXBeans` (this is also the way used by the majority of frameworks, those I have checked at least)
+The most used way to get some information is using `Platform MXBeans` (this is also the way used by the majority of frameworks, those I have checked at least).
+We can also use `BufferPoolMXBean` to get the information about `java.nio.ByteBuffer.allocateDirect` and `java.nio.MappedByteBuffer`.

 ```java
 public class Memory {